golmman/term2d/term2d/README.md

 # term2d

-A simple 2d drawing engine.
+A simple 2d drawing engine for terminal emulators.

 Example which draws some text and a red pixel: